Course unit details:

 Overview

 This course will help students understand the contexts in which contemporary science, technology and medicine (STM) have developed over time.
-Through the lectures and readings, this course will explore the history of STM, is socio-cultural and political context, and its relationship to publics, users and patients.
+Through the lectures and readings, this course will explore the history of STM, its socio-cultural and political context, and its relationship to publics, users and patients.
 By illuminating the historical processes involved, the course will provide students with a set of tools to understand the particular position of STM in the contemporary world.
 We emphasise particularly the definition of public science, and engagement between 'expert' and 'non-expert' groups, in a variety of historical periods.
+We also consider how the history of particular controversial issues in STM have been, and should be, interpreted and presented in popular media.

 As this is a team-taught course drawing on staff research interests, the exact content will vary.
 However, it will typically include the following: